-The Members of the Company, at the their Annual General Meeting held on 5th July, 2023, approved the appointment of Mr. Raghunandan Dattatray Maluste as an Independent Director on the Board of the Company, to hold office for a period of second term of three years, with effect from 21st August, 2023 up to 20th August, 2026 (both days inclusive).
+Based on the recommendation of the Nomination and Remuneration Committee and approval of the Board of Directors of the Company, the Members of the Company, at their Extraordinary General Meeting ("EGM") held on 24th June, 2024 approved the appointment of Mr. Baswa Ashok Rao was appointed as the Independent Director w.e.f.
+1st April, 2024 on the Board of the Company, to hold office for a period of three years, with effect from 1st April, 2024 up to 31st March, 2027 (both days inclusive).
+Mr. Phani Shankar resigned from the Board w.e.f.
+23rd April, 2024.